approvals/ApprovalTests.Ruby/README.md

 The basic format of the approval is modeled after RSpec's `it`:

+    it "works" do
-    verify "something" do
+      verify do
         "this is the the thing you want to verify" end
+    end

 ### Naming

-Currently there is only an RSpecNamer that takes an example (or any object that responds to `:full_description`).

-    namer = Approvals::Namers::RSpecNamer.new(example)

-    Approvals.verify(thing, :namer => namer, :format => :html)

-When using RSpec, the namer is set for you.
+When using RSpec, the namer is set for you, using the example's `full_description`.

+    Approvals.verify(thing, :name => "the name of your test")

 ### Formatting